glpi-project/doc/source/tabs/software.rst

 Delete a software
 ~~~~~~~~~~~~~~~~~

-You can delete one or more softwares, you can select the check box, and click on **Actions** and select **Delete permanently**.
+You can delete one or more software, you can select the check box, and click on **Actions** and select **Delete permanently**.

 If you make a mistake, you can always go back to the previous step to add it again

 ..
 Note::
-   If you need to add or modify a software  (not already presents in the list),  you need to go to the `Assets > Software </modules/assets/softwares.html>`_ tab.
+   If you need to add or modify a software (not already present in the list), you need to go to the `Assets > Software </modules/assets/softwares.html>`_ tab.